 Web security solutions: A web application firewall (WAF) can protect a business from several types of application attacks and vulnerability exploits that aim to create data breaches.
 In fact, it is speculated that a properly configured WAF would have prevented the major data breach attack on Equifax in 2017.

 Network security: In addition to their web properties, businesses must protect their internal networks from compromise.
-Firewalls, DDoS protection, and secure web gateways can all help keep networks secure.
+Firewalls, DDoS protection, secure web gateways, and data loss prevention (DLP) can all help keep networks secure.

 Keeping software and hardware up-to-date: Old versions of software are dangerous.
 Software almost always contains vulnerabilities that, when exploited properly, allow attackers to access sensitive data.
 Software vendors regularly release security patches or entirely new versions of their software to patch vulnerabilities.
 If these patches and updates are not installed, attackers will be able to compromise those systems — as took place in the Equifax breach.
 Past a certain point, vendors will no longer support a software product — leaving that software completely open to whatever new vulnerabilities are discovered.